kemitchell/square-one-forms/confidentiality-ip-terms.md

 ### State Law Exclusions

-Some states have laws that prevent terms like these from assigning intellectual property rights created outside work.
-If you live in one of those states, _New Intellectual Property_ does not include any rights that can't be legally assigned under that state's law.
-For example, see:
+If you live in a state with laws that limit the intellectual property rights that terms like these can assign to the company, _New Intellectual Property_ does not include any rights that can't legally be assigned under that law.
+Examples of those state laws include:

 - California Labor Code section 2870
 - Delaware Code Annotated title 19 section 805